tinacms/tina.io/content/docs/cli-overview.md

 `audit` is used for checking for errors in your in your files.
 It currently does two things.

-1. Checks to see if the files have the correct extension
+- Checks to see if the files have the correct extension
-2. Submits each file as a Graphql mutation and checks for Graphql errors
+- Submits each file as a Graphql mutation and checks for Graphql errors

 By default the mutation will not change the content of the files.

-Takes the following options,
+#### Options

 | Argument         | Description                                                                                                                                                                                                                                                                |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |